How Nutrition North Canada works

 Nutrition North Canada Receipt

-Figure 1: Receipt from Iqaluit, NU – NorthMart store showing savings resulting from the NNC subsidy
+Receipt from Iqaluit, NU – NorthMart store showing savings resulting from the NNC subsidy

-Description of the Receipt from North West Co, NorthMart store
+Text alternative for the Receipt from North West Co, NorthMart store

 The image is of a receipt from North West Co, NorthMart store, Iqaluit, NU, which includes the money saved through the NNC subsidy for each item purchased by the customer.
 Items were purchased on June 11, 2020: